ucdavis-bioinformatics-training/2021-August-Iso-Seq/canesa/FIT.md

-# IsoAnnot and TappAS Install
+# IsoAnnot and IsoAnnot Lite

 SQANTI, IsoAnnot and TappAS are all a part of the Functional Iso-Transcriptomics (FIT) toolset.